KevinDMitchell/Battlesnake2018/README.md

 Install Git, and clone the repository.
 Install Go.
 I started going through the instructions, but in the end that didn't work but apt install golang-go did so that's cool.

+    Compile the battlesnake-go server.

+go build

+This will create a battlesnake-go executable.

+    Set your snake ID as an environment variable.

+export SNAKE_ID=ABCDEF1234

+This will allow your snake to locate itself during the game.

+    Run the server.

+./battlesnake-go

+    Test the client in your browser: http://127.0.0.1:9000

 To Develop: Make a branch corresponding to a needed task.
 Don't overlap a task someone else is already doing! git checkout -b "branchname" then add your changes and commit it to this repo on github.